qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 MAP
 ^^^

-This parameter allows to define the QGS project file to use.
+This parameter allows to define the QGIS project file to use.

 URL example: